 During 2003 until 2012 the company took delivery of several new buildings in the handymax, supramax and capesize segment.
 In total ten newbuildings were delivered from Japanese newbuilding yards like Mitsui (MES), Tsuneishi and Oshima.
 Further seven bulkers were delivered from Chinese yards.
 In 2018 the WEHR-group swapped its owned capesize vessels against twelve handysize bulkers from Bocimar, in order to focus their exposure more on the smaller segments.

 In 2021, together with Clarksons Platou Project Finance, Oslo, Oskar Wehr moved into the Norwegian capital markets.
 A fleet of ten bulkers (consisting of two Mitsui built MES 56 supramax bulkers and eight Samjin built handysize bulkers) were transferred into Selmer Bulk Shipowning AS, Oslo.
-As per beginning of 2022, the OSKAR WEHR operated bulk fleet consists of 14 vessels, five supramax and nine handysize vessels.
+Further acquisitions were done in the supramax and handysize segment.
+As per end of 2023, the OSKAR WEHR operated bulk fleet consists of 13 vessels, four supramax and nine handysize vessels.